scotta451/80-days/README.md

 OK - trying again.
 This should add a comment to issue 80D-3

 Now with Issue Tracker enabled in TeamCity - here be go from test 1.

+Now I changed my email address to match YouTrack and TeamCity.
+Ready to pull.